 As postal traffic constantly increased, it became necessary to open a new a larger postal center for Shanghai.
 Ideal location was between the central business district of the Bund and the North Railway station with easy access to the Hangpu where big ships arrived as international letters where mostly transported by boat.
 Land was acquired in the cheaper HongKow district along the Suzhou river, at the corner of Sichuan Bei Lu.
 The area was an industrial and warehouse zone with a few of these buildings remaining today and the general hospital a little further down the river.
 The postal administration and main postal sorting center remained in this building until 2003, before moving to a modern location in Pudong.
 The building still hosts a working post office and the China postal museum.

 The postal museum building was designed by architect firm Stewardson & Spence in beaux arts style.
+It was built in 1924.
 It is often surprising for visitors that a Chinese administration building was designed in a western fashion.
-I guess that the Shanghai Municipal council was also involved, giving it foreign influence.
+Although this was a Chinese administration, it was run by foreigners just like the customs.
 Furthermore, classical style at that time was the symbol of modernity and the building was surely designed to compete with the foreign banks on the Bund.
 Like buildings of that time the flat roof is ornamented by a tower, with statues of Greek God Hermes (Messenger god, thus patron of the postal services) surrounded by Eros and Aphrodite, Greek God and Goddess of love.
 The top picture is probably from 1930-31 as one can see the side of the Embankment building under construction (the Embankment building was opened in 1932).
-The landscape has changed a lot since with many towers built around, but the post office itself has not changed much since.
+The landscape has changed a lot since with many towers built around, but the post office itself has not changed much since, apart from an extension along the Suzhou river.
+Behind the general post office stand the New Asia Hotel opened in 1934.